-December 31,

-2019 2019 2018

-Discount rate: 2.65% - 2.90% 2.50% 2.70%

-Expected return on assets: 3.02% - 3.62% 3.10% - 4.17% 3.27% - 4.27%
+December 31, 2020 2019 2018 Discount rate: 2.00% - 2.10% 2.65% - 2.90% 2.50% Expected return on assets: 2.54% - 3.03% 3.02% - 3.62% 3.10% - 4.17%

 In determining the overall expected long-term rate of return for plan assets, the Company takes into consideration the historical experience as well as future expectations of the asset mix involved.
 As different investments yield different returns, each asset category is reviewed individually and then weighted for significance in relation to the total portfolio.
+In the plan that purchased the annuity contract, the long-term rate of return is equal to the discount rate used to value the obligation.

 Both plans have plan assets in excess of projected benefit obligations.
-The Company expects to pay future benefit amounts on its defined benefit plans of \$1 million or less for each of the next five years and in the aggregate \$2 million for the five years thereafter.
-The Company expects to contribute less than \$1 million to its defined benefit pension plans in 2020.
+The Company expects to pay future benefit amounts on its defined benefit plans of \$1 million or less for each of the next five years and in the aggregate \$1 million for the five years thereafter.
+The Company does not expect to contribute to its defined benefit pension plans in 2021.